faustbrian/relex/docs/README.md

----
-title: Getting Started
-description: Install, configure, and start using Relex for elegant regular expression handling in PHP.
----

 Welcome to Relex, a clean and fluent API for working with regular expressions in PHP.
 This guide will help you install, configure, and start using Relex in your application.

 ## What is Relex?